Food spread with burrata and skewers

 Advertising

 If spicing up your life is high on your radar, then a heat-forward feast should probably be on your to-do list – via the medium of Indian cuisine, that is.
-There’s no better feeling than your sinuses getting their well-deserved cleanse and we’re happy to report that there are many fantastic Indian spots in Perth where all is achievable.
+There’s no better feeling than your sinuses getting their well-deserved cleanse, and we’re happy to report that there are many fantastic Indian spots in Perth where all is achievable.

+There's a spot for every kind of curry craving, like homestyle comfort at Bollywood Spices Indian Cuisine in Craigie, modern vibrancy at Lions and Tigers, or inventive fusion at Jagga Daku.
+To help you find the restaurant that's right for you, Time Out has enlisted an expert foodie writer to come up with a list that covers the best of the best.
 Whether you’re after a new-wave dish that’s mild in bite or an authentic plate that’ll knock your socks off, our guide to the best Indian restaurants in Perth will have you on your merry way to flavourtown.

 🍽 The best restaurants in Perth

-🍕 Where to find the best Italian in Perth
+🍕 The best Italian in Perth

-Sauma
+1. Sauma

-Lions and Tigers
+2. Lions and Tigers

 Advertising

-Namaste India
+3. Namaste India

-Namaste India is a North Perth institution, and you best head in on an empty stomach – they’ve got the goods.
+Namaste India is a North Perth institution, and you'd best head in on an empty stomach – they’ve got the goods.
 The contemporary dining room is bright and inviting, but the pretty plates are the main event – the eggplant curry is even served in an eggplant-shaped bowl – how’s that for a bit of fun?
-Vegan options are clearly labeled and the remainder of the menu is descriptive and hefty too.
+Vegan options are clearly labelled, and the remainder of the menu is descriptive and hefty too.
 The Goan fish curry with fennel-y flavours is darn delish, the lamb shank curry is hearty, and the savoury Kashmiri naan stuffed with dried fruits is an adventure for the taste buds.

-Chakra Restaurant
+4. Chakra Restaurant

 Time and time again, Beaufort Street reels in the crowds for its diverse hospitality scene, and Chakra Restaurant on the Inglewood side of things is no exception.
 The family-run corner haunt is relatively clean-cut and dishes out both familiar and not-so-familiar fare from across the entirety of India.
 Chakra puts in the work when it comes to plating aesthetics while sticking to authentic flavour profiles.
 Tuck into the chicken biryani, beef vindaloo and lamb rogan josh, or opt for a bite from the thoughtful vegan menu with the likes of masala ‘chicken’ drumsticks and butter tofu.
 They even offer a selection of vegan and gluten-free naans – ‘cheese’ and garlic, anyone?